The phrase ‘fit for a king’ is a popular one, but when it comes to the Ludwig Mies van der Rohe designed leather lounge chair it is entirely accurate.

 The event itself cost $25 million and the Barcelona Pavillion, also known as the German Pavillion, was used for the German section of the Expo.
 It aimed to reflect a new post-World War I Germany: democratic and progressive.

 Mies wanted the building to be: “an ideal zone of tranquillity.”
 Inside, he included furniture that created a resting place for the King and Queen of Spain as he wanted to create a chair that was appropriate for royalty.
 His creation was the Barcelona chair, a low lounge chair with a metal frame and leather cushions.

-The chair saw limited production in the following years until 1953, when Knoll acquired the rights to the design and its popularity grew.
+The chair saw limited production in the following years until 1953 when Knoll acquired the rights to the design and its popularity grew.
 Today, it is probably the most imitated chair of all time and replicas are made by other manufacturers worldwide and marketed using different names.
-The genuine Knoll Barcelona chair is much sought after for homes and offices around the world and is a popular choice among K2 Space clients – particularly those from financial services sectors.
+The genuine Knoll Barcelona chair is much sought after for homes and offices around the world and is a popular choice among K2 Space clients – particularly those from the financial services sector.

 How the chair is made